 Use a Variety of Outdoor Lighting Sources

 Carriage lights and pilaster lights, much like color LED lights and are for decoration purposes and not illumination.
 Very important is not to have these fixtures with a clear lens.
-There is no better way to kill the intimate patio setting than looking directly into bright bulbs in these fixtures with a clear lens.
-If you use these fixtures, make sure they have frosted or colored lens thus avoiding the obnoxious glare.
+There is no better way to kill the intimate patio setting than looking directly into bright bulbs with a clear lens.
+If you use these fixtures, make sure they have a frosted or colored lens thus avoiding the obnoxious glare.

 Your experienced lighting designer and licensed lighting contractor will have all the know-how to provide you expert advice on these considerations.
 Though it is nice to have this reference handy when interviewing outdoor lighting contractors.
 Be sure your contractor considers these elements.